 Gold is a thing of beauty that like other resources on this planet can be ecologically mined and recycled.

 Historically there were ancient mines in the Middle East along the Mesopotamian river.
 In today’s times, there are few known sources of gold in the Middle East except for Iran and the new Alsukari mine Egypt on the Red Sea.

 With gold mines operating throughout the world in developed and non-developed nations alike, there is hidden environmental damage that goes along with the gold mining industry.
 Industrial gold mining usually emits contaminants to rivers, lakes and seas.
 In order to maximize gold extraction, mercury and cyanide is often used to amalgamate with the metal.
-See this report on No Dirty Gold to be more informed on what companies are polluting, and how bad the situation is for the planet.
+See this organization Earth Works to be more informed on what companies are polluting, and how bad the situation is for the planet.

 Gold that is mined using unfair labor is also ungreen, because this kind of gold takes advantage of people, and doesn’t give back to the local community.
 People who don’t demand proper protection and work conditions are prone to die from faulty mine construction if the mines collapse.

 Like Blood Diamonds, there can be dirty gold.

 How to buy cleaner gold?

 If you are in the market for gold, whether for investment purposes or for small items like a wedding band, try and make your purchase a little greener.

 1. Choose mines that use greener methods for gold extraction

 A mining group in Colombia, for instance, are using natural plant-based materials from the leaves of balsa trees instead of mercury to separate their gold.
 It is being dubbed as “organic gold” and can fetch premium prices.